 Using this basic strategy has helped me grow my Pinterest traffic to the point where I am now driving thousands of visits to my blog from Pinterest every single week.

 Hopefully you now have a much better understanding of how to use Tailwind and a better appreciation of how Tailwind will help you to pin a lot more pins in a lot less time – which in turn will increase Pinterest traffic to your blog and result in more pageviews.

 However, there are two additional features within Tailwind that you can use to turbo charge your Tailwind strategy and drive even more traffic to your blog with even less effort!

 These work a little like group boards but can be even more effective.
-The basic idea is that when you schedule a pin using Tailwind, you can also add it to any Tailwind Tribes you are part of.
-Like group boards, Tribes have rules you must adhere to – such as, for every pin you add to the tribe you must schedule 3 pins from other members of the tribe onto your own boards.
-If the tribe is a good one, this can really boost the reach of your pins and so drive even more traffic to your blog.
+The basic idea is that when you schedule a pin using Tailwind, you can also add it to any Tailwind Communities you are part of.
+Like group boards, Communities have rules you must adhere to – such as, for every pin you add to the community you must schedule 3 pins from other members of the community onto your own boards.
+If the community is a good one, this can really boost the reach of your pins and so drive even more traffic to your blog.

 SmartLoop is one of my favourite features of Tailwind.
 The idea here is that you can create SmartLoops which will keep looping the pins you have added to your SmartLoop, repining them over and over again onto the boards you have selected.

 You can set up all kinds of rules meaning you only repin the same pin onto the same board every 3-6 months (Pinterest does not like it when you keep repinning the same pin onto the same board over and over again within a short space of time – but a couple of times a year is fine!) and so you don’t break any group board rules.